It’s been an exciting few months celebrating your child’s senior year at high school and watching them graduate.

 Entertainment (movies, concerts, Greek life, getaways)

-Healthcare (copays, expenses not covered by insurance, fitness)
+Health-related (copays, expenses not covered by insurance, fitness, spa, mental health)

 Gifts (birthdays, holidays, charity)

-Helping them develop a spending plan will also give you the opportunity to share your advice, as well as set parameters on what you are willing to pay for while they are at college.
+Helping them develop a spending plan will allow you the opportunity to share your advice and set parameters on what you are willing to pay for while they’re attending college.

 4- Security